onweru/newsroom/README.md

 Under `params` add `disableDarkMode = true` to your `config.toml` file.
 If your site is based on the exampleSite, the value is already included; you only need to uncomment it.

-> ⚠️ If you disable darkmode, UI control for toggling darkmode will remain in place.
+> ⚠️ If you disable darkmode, the UI control for toggling darkmode will remain in place.
 This way, the user can decide which mode they would like to use while browsing your website

 ### Custom 404 Page